-Name of Committee Planned Programs Issues to be Addressed Executive One of the tools used by the Board to monitor and improve its performance is an annual self-assessment exercise.
-Audit Risk Nomination This is administered in the form of a formal questionnaire that is answered by each Personnel and Compensation member of the Board and where they rate their individual performance and that of Related Party Transactions Review the Board as a whole.
-The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
-This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
-The self-assessment survey questions are reviewed regularly and administered every May (after the Annual Stockholders' Meeting).
-The Board also conducts its annual assessment of the President and CEO.
-In 2013, a self-evaluation survey of the various Board committees was likewise introduced, consistent with the format and process implemented for the Board performance review.
-Sustainability
+Name of Committee Planned Programs Issues to be Addressed Executive One of the tools used by the Board to monitor and improve its performance Audit is an annual self-assessment exercise. is an annual self-assessment exercise.
+Risk Nomination This is administered in the form of a fo rmal questionnaire that is answered by Personnel and Compensation each member of the Board and where they rate their individual performance Related Party Transactions Review and that of the Board as a whole.
+The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action Sustainability broad areas of Board performance Responsibilities, Quality of the Effectiveness of Board Processes and Individual Board Members.
+The se reviewed regularly and administer